jens-vervaeren/google-cloud-training/compute-engine/README.md

 ### Task 2
 Set up a managed instance group of two Compute Engine instances with a simple NestJS application like in task 1.
-Make sure the managed instance group always keeps two instances running even when one goes down.
+Make sure the managed instance group always keeps two instances running.
-Make sure the two instances can only be accessed through a load balancer endpoint and not via their public IP address.
+Make sure the two instances can only be accessed through a load balancer endpoint.

 ### Task 3
 Set up a Compute Engine instance with a small Node.JS (NestJS) API that is accessible from a public IP address.
 Connect the instance with a database and have some CRUD operations take place on the API.
 Make sure only the Compute Engine can access the database, but still allow ssh from your local machine.